 Apple has patched the vulnerability, but there are still some devices running outdated versions of the operating system.
 To update your device, you can do so manually by going to Settings > General > Software Update.
 If you're using a Mac with macOS High Sierra or later, you can simply click on "Update Now" at the bottom of your screen when prompted.

 If you don't see the option to update automatically or manually, you'll need to update manually by plugging in your device with a USB-C cable (the one that connects your iPhone XS or XR), connecting it to iTunes on your computer and waiting for it to prompt you for permission before proceeding with the installation.

-Apple has been hit with a serious security threat, with experts warning that iOS devices, Macs and iPads are vulnerable to hacks that could allow hackers to access your personal data.
+Apple has been hit with a serious security threat, with experts warning that iOS devices, Macs, and iPads are vulnerable to hacks that could allow hackers to access your personal data.
 Apple announced the issue in a statement on Monday morning, saying it was aware of the issue and had already begun working on a fix.

-EVERY APPLE USER TRUST THE BRAND
+EVERY APPLE USER TRUSTS THE BRAND

-"The security of our customers' personal data is extremely important to us," Apple said in a statement.
-"We are actively working on a fix for an issue that affects iPhone XS, iPhone XS Max, iPhone XR, iPad and other products."
+"The security of our customer's personal data is extremely important to us," Apple said in a statement.
+"We are actively working on a fix for an issue that affects iPhone XS, iPhone XS Max, iPhone XR, iPad, and other products."
 The company said it was working with law enforcement and other companies to investigate the problem.